intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

      - ins: C. Pignataro
      - ins: P. Thubert
      - ins: E. Voit
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Krishnan:
     title: "Sustainability considerations for networking equipment"
     author:
      - ins: S. Krishnan
      - ins: C. Pignataro
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Manner:
     title: "Sustainability Considerations"
     author:
      - ins: J. Manner
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Manojlovic:
     title: "Internet Infrastructure and Climate Justice"
     author:
      - ins: V. Manojlovic
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Mattera:
     title: "Understanding the Full Emissions Impact from Internet Traffic"
     author:
      - ins: M. Mattera
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Mattsson:
     title: "Environmental Impact of Crypto-Assets"
     author:
      - ins: J. P. Mattsson
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Moran:
     title: "CBOR is Greener than JSON"
     author:
      - ins: B. Moran
      - ins: H. Birkholz
      - ins: C. Bormann
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Navarre:
     title: "It is time to reconsider multicast"
     author:
      - ins: L. Navarre
      - ins: F. Michel
      - ins: O. Bonaventure
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Nordman:
     title: "Applying Internet Architecture to Energy Systems"
     author:
      - ins: B. Nordman
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Retana:
     title: "A Framework and Requirements for Energy Aware Control Planes"
     author:
      - ins: A. Retana
      - ins: R. White
      - ins: M. Paul
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Robinson:
     title: "Sea Change: Prioritizing the Environment in Internet Architecture"
     author:
      - ins: S. Robinson
      - ins: R. Hellstern
      - ins: M. Diaz
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Schien:
     title: "Rethinking Allocation in High-Baseload Systems: A Demand-Proportional Network Electricity Intensity Metric"
     author:
      - ins: D. Schien
      - ins: P. Shabajee
      - ins: C. Preist
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Schooler:
     title: "A Perspective on Carbon-aware Networking"
     author: